 Try Squares: Why does the orange handle insert move on Try Squares?

-Created by Gabriel Izzo, Modified on Mon, 23 Jun at 2:40 PM by Gabriel Izzo
+Created by Gabriel Izzo, Modified on Mon, 18 May at 4:02 PM by Gabriel Izzo

 Purpose & Function

-• The handle of each try square is press-fitted together.
+The handle of each try square is press-fitted together.

 A Personal Touch

-So if you hear a little rattle—don’t worry.
-It’s a feature, not a flaw, and part of what makes the TS Try Square line so uniquely Bridge City.
+So if you hear a little rattle — don't worry.
+It's a feature, not a flaw, and part of what makes the TS Try Square line so uniquely Bridge City.

 Was this article helpful?